 7. Send a holiday message.
 Before your school break, send a holiday message of good cheer and gratitude by email or on Facebook.
 Thank everyone for participating and wish them a happy holiday and new year!
 Encourage people to send in photos of them giving their gifts to family and friends.
 Next year, you can share these with your community and show how much these gifts meant to the people that received them.

 If you have not signed up for your fundraiser yet, click here to get started!

 *If you plan on including the photos in printed materials, please include “Photo courtesy of Equal Exchange”.

 There are lots of opportunities to raise money while supporting authentic Fair Trade.
 Here are some suggestions to try out with your community group, school, club, or congregation.

-If you’re looking to hold a table sale on your campus, think about setting up the table outside a sports game, in your dining hall, or at a concert or festival.
+If you’re looking to hold a table sale on campus, think about setting up the table outside a sports game, in your dining hall, or at a concert or festival.
 Fair Trade Month (October) and Earth Day (April) are great times to sell.
 Promotion is key with this type of fundraiser.
-Put up posters around campus before the event letting people know where, when, and what they can purchase.
+Put up posters letting people know where, when, and what they can purchase.
 Post on social media and share our short videos leading up to the sale and during the sale.
 And don’t forget to let everyone know what you are raising money for.
 Giving out samples like our bite-sized chocolate minis will attract people to your table.

 With an event, you have a platform to share more about your group and why you are raising money.
 While you can include this on posters and social media posts, at an event you can meet people face-to-face who are interested in helping your group.
 This is a great opportunity to share more about your group, your mission and how the fundraising event will help your group achieve your goals.